 CURRENT BUILDING CODES

-The Town of Hudson has contracted with SAFEbuilt to provide the community with building plan reviews, building inspections, and code enforcement services.
-A building permit application may be obtained from our Permits & Licenses page.
-Once an Applicant meets the requirements of the Land Development Code, applicable building codes, and the Building Permit Application has been reviewed and approved by SAFEbuilt, a Building Permit may be issued to the Applicant from the Town of Hudson and the permitted work may begin.
+The Town of Hudson has contracted with ProCode Inc. as our Building Department to provide the community with building plan reviews, building inspections, and other building related services.
+Once an Applicant meets the requirements of the Land Development Code, applicable building codes, and the Building Permit Application has been reviewed and approved by the Town, the permit fees may be assessed, paid and a Building Permit may be issued to the Applicant so the permitted work may begin.

 Over the Counter Permits may include:

 - Sanitary sewer and water repairs*

 *Work in the Right of Way requires a separate Right Of Way Permit, see the Permits & Licenses page for application information.

 NO WORK MAY BEGIN UNTIL THE PERMIT IS ISSUED BY TOWN HALL.

 Inspections are also scheduled through ProCode and may be requested in the following ways:

 Or call 970-305-3161 ext.
 1

 Click in the guides below for additional information on specific types of permits.